Siren Arts

 salty/breath is a multisensory improvisational performance exploring the ways water—from urban channels to the ocean—carries the remains of necropolitics, memories, and technologies of black, indigenous, queer, trans experiences from past to future.
 The performance is a dance with the dead, a song between the living, sex with the ocean, and witnessing the wake of shorelines, borders, crossings, and departures.
 It is an amorphous conscious swallowing black eruption inducing love poem.

-Jordan Deal is a Philadelphia based multidisciplinary practitioner and alchemist.
+Jordan Deal (they/them) is a Philadelphia based multidisciplinary practitioner and alchemist.
 Their investigative practice uses performance, sound, film, and their body as a conduit between unseen forces and the materializations of socio-political structures and mythologies.
 Deal has presented performance work internationally such as at Cafe OTO London, Performing Arts Forum France, Judson Memorial Church NYC, the Center for Performance Research BK, NY, and Icebox Project Space Philadelphia.
 They have exhibited sculptural and sonic installations at Fleisher-Ollman gallery (Phila, PA), Vox Populi (Phila, PA), Grizzly Grizzly (Phila,PA), Fleisher Art Memorial, amongst others.
 They have recently been selected as a 2023-2024 Artistic Fellow at the Leslie-Lohman Museum of Art, invited to be a 2024 recipient of the BASC residency and performer in the Performance Mix Festival #38, and was a Fall 2022 research fellow at Amant Foundation in Brooklyn, New York, where they continued their investigations of chaos force.
 Deal’s films have been part of selections in Blackstar Film Festival, Icebox Project Space, Vox Populi, Center of Performance Research, LA Indie Fest, and Paris Film Festival.

 Erin Ellen Kelly